cefsharp/CefSharp/README.md

 [OffScreen](http://www.nuget.org/packages/CefSharp.OffScreen/) now **including** JS Binding.

 # Branches & Forks

+This is the `official` CefSharp fork, as maintained by the CefSharp community.
+You can also view [the entire network of public forks/branches](https://github.com/cefsharp/CefSharp/network).

 * Development is done in the `master` branch.
 New features are preferably added in feature branches, if the changes are more than trivial.
 * When a new release is imminent a `version` branch is created.
 We try to avoid making public facing `API` changes in release branches (Adding new features is fine, just not breaking changes).